AmigaMaster/Simple-Game-Solutions/solutions/O/Old Skies-EN.md

 ##### 15.5.1.1.
 Windows on the World

+- **SAVE YOUR GAME HERE** to get two different achievements in the next scenes
 - TALK TO Emma

 #### 15.5.2.
 Shop

-- **SAVE YOUR GAME HERE**: For two different achievements
-- Rewind 10 times
 - >**ACHIEVEMENT:** Y2Slay
+  >- Rewind 10 times
+  >- **LOAD YOUR SAVED GAME**
 - "Push her"
+- Choose as you like
 - "Let me think a moment..."
 - LOOK AT tree
 - LOOK AT trash can
 - LOOK AT west exit
-- Confab with Emma
+- Confab with Em
-- "Split up"
+- "We split up"
-- "To the alley..."
+- "You run to the alley..."
-- Repeat the same again
+- **NOTE:** After you got shot **two times**:
-- "Split up"
+  - "We split up"
-- "To the alley..."
+  - "You run to the alley..."
   - "Grab the trash can lid"

 #### 15.5.3.
 Landing Point

 ##### 15.5.3.1.
 Back Alley

-- "You don't have to do this Hanna"
-- "You are planning to kill your best friend."
-- "This will haunt you forever."
 - >**ACHIEVEMENT:** Ta-no-kill
+  >- "You're too late"
+  >- "You don't want to do this"
+  >- "You don't have to do this, Hanna"
+  >- "You are planning to kill your best friend."
+  >- "This will haunt you forever."
+  >- "You don't want this"
 - >**ACHIEVEMENT:** Dead Before Her Time
   >- "Deliberately miss"
-  >- **LOAD** your saved game and replay
+  >- **LOAD YOU SAVED GAME**
 - >**ACHIEVEMENT:** A Full Life
   >- "Stun her"